 - Don’t forget dessert — chocolate chip cookies and/or brownies

 There are even mobile apps to help you plan your tailgating cuisine.
 For drinks, take a look at Beer Wizard for iOS, which offers helpful tips on beer and food pairings, as well as various flavors and brands of the traditional tailgating beverage.
-For the grill, check out Grill-It! for recipes or Grill Time for a grilling timer/guide.
-Or, for an all-in-one grilling solution, try Weber’s On the Grill app, with triple-tested recipes, shopping lists, grilling tips and videos, a grill timer, and more.
+(And don’t forget to bring some non-alcoholic drinks as well!)
+For the grill, check out Grill-It! for recipes or Weber’s all-in-one On the Grill app, with triple-tested recipes, shopping lists, grilling tips and videos, a grill timer, and more.